vchan2/vchan2.github.io/Calculus.md

 <a href="https://forms.gle/obrkDEC1cau6Hw8o9"> Mock exam 1: FRQ#2 submission </a>

-Wednesday, May 6 (period 3): AB people in Mr. Merrick's room and BC people in my room - we will be going over exam 1 (it may not take the whole period, in which case the remaining time is a word period).
+Wednesday, May 6 (period 3): AB people in Mr. Merrick's room and BC people in my room - we will be going over exam 1 (it may not take the whole period, in which case the remaining time is a work period).

 Wednesday, May 6 (period 4): Mr. Merrick and I will be in my room, offering additional help.

 Thursday, May 7: everyone in my room - we will be doing a practice exam; AB people will do an AB-specific exam while BC people will do a BC-specific exam (exam 2).
+Treat this like an actual exam - be situated in the work space you will actually be writing the exam, and come with your papers already marked with your AP ID, initials, and page number.
+Have your extra paper, pens/pencils, notes, and calculator at the ready.

 Friday, May 8: AB people in Mr. Merrick's room and BC people in my room - we will be going over exam 2.